oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

    ![Details of Oracle Autonomous Database instance](images/obaas-adb-2.png " ")

-   You can manage scaling from here by clicking on the **Manage scaling** button which will open this form where you can adjust the OCPU and storage for the Autonomous Database instance.
+   You can manage scaling from here by clicking on the **Manage resource allocation** button which will open this form where you can adjust the ECPU and storage for the Autonomous Database instance.

    ![Manage scaling](images/obaas-adb-2a.png " ")